joseeden/joeden/docs/005-Cybersecurity/003-Security-Architecture/061-Application-Security.md

 - Limits the access of an application to the system resources.
 - Provides a controlled environment for executing untrusted code.
 - Helps protect the system from potential malicious activity initiated by the application.
+- Testing security controls before replicating them to the production environment.

+Security professionals can use isolated virtual machines that has no access to the network or other resources and use them as sandbox environments to perform any testing and evaluations.
+When they're finish, they can simply destroy the virtual machine without any impact to the rest of the network.

 ## Package Monitoring